 Quick Start Guide to Insert Text Boxes

-STEP 3: After selecting it, we simply click and drag within the spreadsheet to create the box.
+STEP 3: Click and drag the cursor within the spreadsheet to insert a box.

-STEP 4: Insert the text inside the box and press enter button.
+STEP 4: Type text inside the text box and press enter.

-We press Alt + N to navigate to the Insert tab.
+Press Alt + N to go to the Insert tab.

 With a flick of the wrist, we then click and drag to create the text box, just as we would with our mouse.
 It’s a swift move for those who prefer keystrokes over cursor clicks.

-To add personal flair, I select a suitable fill using ‘Shape Fill’ — maybe a solid hue for focus, or a gradient for depth, or perhaps a pattern to captivate.
+Add a suitable fill color using ‘Shape Fill’.
+It can be a solid color, or a gradient for depth, or perhaps a pattern to captivate.

 Are the words still rebelling against a perfect fit?
 No problem.
 Resizing the font or altering paragraph spacing can tame unruly text, making sure every word is both seen and absorbed by the reader.